 Because we’ve given initial i32 values, Rust can infer that the type of v is Vec<i32>, and the type annotation isn’t necessary.
-Let’s look at how to modify a vector next.
+Next, we’ll look at how to modify a vector.

 Updating a Vector

-To create a vector then add elements to it, we can use the push method:
+To create a vector and then add elements to it, we can use the push method as shown in Listing 8-3:

 let mut v = Vec::new();